Skip to main content

 When we run a js file, Node first takes all the codes and executes them.
 This is the moment we enter the event loop.

-Every time the event loop executes a cycle, in the Node.js world, it is called tick.
+Every time the event loop executes a cycle, in the Node.js world, it is called a tick.

 The event loop continues to the next iteration when shouldContinue method returns true.

-When node first goes through the code first time, it detects pendingTimers, pendingOSTasks, and pendingOperations.
+When node goes through the code first time, it detects pendingTimers, pendingOSTasks, and pendingOperations.

 Tick